-Turkey signals no quick end to Syria incursion as truck bomb kills 11
+Turkey signals no quick end to Syria incursion as truck bomb kills police

 "We're cleansing Islamic State and other terrorist elements (in northern Syria) so people living there are not forced to leave their homes.
 But the problem has to be comprehensively handled at the EU level.
 Solutions are needed quickly."

-Syria's five-year conflict has killed at least a quarter of a million people and forced almost five million to flee the country, many of them to Turkey.
+Syria's war has killed at least a quarter of a million people and forced almost five million to flee the country, many of them to Turkey.
 The United Nations estimates that 6.5 million are internally displaced.

 An agreement was reached on Thursday to evacuate around 4,000 civilians and 700 fighters from the besieged Damascus suburb of Daraya, ending one of the conflict's longest stand-offs.
 Syrian Arab Red Crescent (SARC) vehicles entered the area to prepare for the evacuation on Friday.